Amid Furor Over Racist Tweets, White House Announces Immigration Bill

 When the immigration blueprint was first announced it was greeted with mixed reviews and a heavy dose of skepticism about its political prospects.
 After that initial burst of energy, Congress seemingly ignored it and the White House stopped talking about it.

-"We had a lot of very cynical people who said when we did our last proposal 'that was a very good political speech but what are you guys doing next'?" said the senior administration official.
-"And we went quiet and nobody heard about it and we've been working."
+"The Trump administration, despite what some people say, believes in safe legal immigration and is against illegal and random migration," he said.

-During a Cabinet meeting at the White House Tuesday, Trump threw his support behind the Kushner-led plan.
+During the Cabinet meeting, Trump threw his support behind the Kushner-led plan.

 He called it "compassionate and the "the best of everything."